 4. Run maintenance scripts

 Did you know that you should maintain your Mac to ensure it works flawlessly?
 Luckily, macOS comes with built-in maintenance scripts that run daily, weekly, and monthly.
-However, they run at night, and if your Mac is shut down at this time, they won’t be launched.
+However, maintenance run by macOS is not enough to keep your Mac in its top shape.
+It is also recommended to repair disk permissions, reindex Spotlight, and manage login items and background apps from time to time.

-There is an easier way to do this, though — Maintenance module that comes with CleanMyMac X. It requires nothing more than a few clicks to quickly run maintenance scripts.
+There is an easy way to do all of these with just a few clicks — Performance module that comes with CleanMyMac.
+It requires nothing more than a few clicks to quickly maintain your Mac.

 Here’s how to use it: